BeerendLauwers/BeerendLauwers.github.io/posts/2015-06-24-dockerizing-hakyll.markdown

 Docker containers are a great way to modularly build up functionality.
 It's awesome that we're able to take a basic Docker container that just builds a public repository and derive from it to build a container that does a custom deploy.

+Here are some `Dockerfiles` that you might find useful: [host-to-host (local build) and repo-to-host (pull repo, local build)](https://github.com/beerendlauwers/dockerfiles).